DoD Pulls Plug on $15B AI Contract, Throwing Advana Future Into Limbo

 AAMAC was designed to scale the department’s core data infrastructure, modernize its digital tools, and foster a more inclusive vendor ecosystem.
 It was expected to support expanded use of Advana by a wider swath of users, improve mission delivery, and promote innovation across the enterprise.

 The decision to suspend the program leaves the timeline – and future configuration – of Advana’s continued development in question.
+But according to a defense official Advana will continues to mature technically and programatically.

+“[Advana] serves as foundational enterprise capability,” the official told Meritalk, adding that the department plans to “initiate activities in the coming months to leverage best of industry support to meet department requirements.”